UKHO/docs/software-engineering-policies/CodeGenerationTools/CodeGenerationToolsPolicy.md

 * Ownership: The UK Hydrographic Office retains ownership of the codebase.
 Users must understand how generated code is integrated, ensuring that no third-party intellectual property rights are inadvertently compromised.

 * Licensing Compatibility: All outputs produced by code generation tools should be verified for licensing compliance.
-Generated code must not introduce code snippets that conflict with the organization’s licensing policies.
+Generated code must not introduce code snippets that conflict with the organization's licensing policies.
+To ensure compliance and mitigate risks, only vetted and appropriately licensed tooling should be used for UKHO codebases.

 * Review: Generated code should be treated as a draft and subject to full review before integration, ensuring alignment with the organization’s IP and licensing standards.